 Built-in inventory module tracks ingredient use, prompts for orders when stock is low, emails orders to vendors, and tracks physical inventory counts

 Smartphone app with searchable database of restaurant suppliers and a platform for placing orders

 Restaurant Supplier Frequently Asked Questions (FAQs)

 Restaurants buy their food supplies from wholesale distributors that deliver directly to the restaurant.
-These distributors can be a large purveyor like Sysco and US Foods, or they may be local produce or meat suppliers that operate at a local level.
+These distributors can be a large purveyor, like Sysco and US Foods, or they may be smaller produce or meat suppliers that operate at a local level.
 Some restaurants also choose to buy some supplies from local farmers markets, though virtually all restaurants will have an ongoing relationship with a large, mainline supplier.

-Sysco is hands down the largest food distributor in the U.S. It operates in all 50 states and 90 countries.
+Sysco is hands-down the largest food distributor in the US.
+It operates in all 50 states and 90 countries.
 Choosing a company to do business with will largely depend on your location; if you are in a large market, you might have several options for a full-line distributor, such as US Foods, Performance Food Group, or Gordon Food Service.
 More remote locations may only have access to one.
-No matter where in the U.S. your restaurant is located, though, Sysco is a likely place to start looking for your full-line supplier options.
+No matter where in the US your restaurant is located, though, Sysco is a likely place to start looking for your full-line supplier options.

 There are several steps to choosing the best food supplier for your business.
 First, you should analyze your needs: what types of food supplies you need, what quantity, and how often you need deliveries.
-Then look at which distributors operate in your area.
-The International Food Service Distributors Association has a website with a map of all of its members, which is a good place to start.
+Then, look at which distributors operate in your area.
+The International Foodservice Distributors Association has a website with a map of all of its members, which is a good place to start.